 Benefits of using Alfalfa Rabbit Pellets for Cat Litter: Clumps nicely, chlorophyll naturally controls odor, inexpensive (large bags at Walmart or feed store), safe, non-toxic, and biodegradable.

 Mountain lions (cougars) live in San Diego County.
-If you hike in the backcountry, consider carrying an air horn or pepper spray with you.
+The Mountain Lion Foundation estimates there are 250-300 mountain lions living in San Diego County.
+If you hike in the backcountry, consider carrying an air horn with you.
 Here are some basic points for staying safe in mountain lion country:

 * Don't hike, bike or jog alone.